Homecoming Picnic is at the VFW on

 You won't get news of HHS alumni activities on the other site.
 They have no affiliation with Hobart High School or the HHS Alumni Association.
 Be sure to stay tuned at www.hobartalumni.org!

 Welcome to the HHSAA Website!

 The HHS Alumni Association is raising funds for scholarships!
-We awarded one scholarship at our first HHSAA Annual Meeting in April 2012, two more scholarships at our second Annual Meeting in April 2013, three in 2014, and another two in 2015!
+We awarded one scholarship at our first HHSAA Annual Meeting in April 2012, two more scholarships at our second Annual Meeting in April 2013, three in 2014, and two each in 2015 and 2016!
 We plan to make more in the future, not just for HHS students but also for alumni going back to school.
 Donations for scholarships are tax-deductible and can be mailed to: HHS Alumni Association, PO Box 68, Hobart, IN 46342-0068.
 Write "Scholarship Fund" in the memo line.
 Thanks!